bingoohuang/boltcli/cmd/boltmnt/README.md

 [Bolt](https://github.com/boltdb/bolt) is a key-value store that also supports nested buckets.
 This makes it look a little bit like a file system tree.

-`bolt-mount` exposes a Bolt database as a FUSE file system.
+`boltmnt` exposes a Bolt database as a FUSE file system.

 mount: